 Dance Central requires a lot of players, physically-speaking.
 You will sweat playing this game.
 This is not too surprising, since dancing by its very nature is aerobic.
 Still, the intensity can be quite the shock to the system for those gamers who are not normally very active.
 Play an hour of Dance Central by yourself and you may be a little stiff the next day – or worse.
 For those who are in fairly good shape, you should have no problem, but if you’re playing on a hard surface, make sure you’re wearing a good pair of shoes/sneakers or you may find yourself with some foot pain after an extended session.

 Harmonix’s newest franchise mostly delivers.
 If you are going to buy the Kinect, this is a must purchase unless you genuinely hate dancing.
 This launch title succeeds in demonstrating the potential of the Kinect by offering full-body dancing, which is a huge improvement over the very successful Just Dance on the Nintendo Wii and the Dance Dance Revolution series (was that ever really considered dancing?).

 Showcasing 90 routines and over 650 individual dance moves, Dance Central is a tremendously fun title, and will likely be very popular at parties and with those who like to dance for fun.
 However, if you’re one of the less coordinated, but still like to dance, you’ll also find lots to like here.
 As an added bonus, you won’t have to suffer any public embarrassment unless you opt to play with friends in attendance.
 Just be aware that, like other Kinect titles, Dance Central takes photographs of you while you play, and they are typically not flattering.
 So make sure you keep your pants on or you may end up like this guy.

 Check out our Microsoft Kinect Review and Game Guide for further Kinect-related info and reviews.

-Dance Central is exclusively available for the Xbox 360 and requires Kinect.
+Dance Central released exclusively for the Xbox 360 on November 4, 2010 and requires Kinect.